cammcinnes/christmas-godot/README.md

 # christmas-godot

 First Project using Godot 4.0.
-I followed the tutorial in the godot 4.0 manual for 2D game creation.
+I followed the tutorial in the godot 4.0 manual for 2D game creation and built the project using C#.

 References:
 - https://docs.godotengine.org/en/stable/getting_started/first_2d_game/03.coding_the_player.html